Why GIVA?

 Structurally Viable

-For every institution GIVA addresses, 1% sits within operational capacity—whether measured against GNI, pre-tax profit, or total annual grants.
-The barriers to participation are not financial.
-Capacity exists across every institutional category.
+For every member the GIVA gathers, 1% sits within operational capacity—whether measured against GNI, pre-tax profit, total annual grants, or an analogous base.
+The primary barrier is not capacity, but commitment, alignment, and disciplined adoption.
+Capacity exists across every member category.

 II